Frank Lloyd Wright’s Taliesin West

 Other points of interest in the downtown area include the Anne Frank Human Rights Memorial and the Wassmuth Center For Human Rights, the Idaho Black History Museum, the Idaho State Museum, the Basque Museum and Cultural Center, and the Idaho Discovery Center, a hands-on, interactive science, technology, engineering, and mathematics (STEM) educational center.

 If you want to take a break, grab a bite to eat, and have a glass of wine or a pint of beer, there are plenty of places in downtown Boise to do just that.
 Moon’s Kitchen Cafe, Wild Root Cafe, and the vegan High Note Cafe are all within a few blocks of the capitol building.
 Goldy’s Corner is a small cafe and bakery that features a take-a-book/leave-a-book free library.
-Also near the capitol are Ten Barrel Brewing Boise, Prost German Pub, Edge Brewing, and Bavarian Brewing.
-Near Julia Davis Park you’ll find Boise Brewing, White Dog Brewing, and the Double Tap Pub.
-Downtown wine bars include Coiled Wine Bar and Bodovino.
+For beer lovers, Ten Barrel Brewing Boise, Prost German Pub, Mad Swede Brew Hall, and Bittercreek Alehouse are all within a few blocks of the Capitol.
+Near Julia Davis Park you’ll find Boise Brewing, White Dog Brewing, Mother Earth Brew Company, and the Double Tap Pub.
+If you’re an oenophile, Les Bois Wines, Voodoo Cellar Boise, Thick As Thieves, Press and Pony, and Ochos are all within two blocks of the Capitol.
 I’m sure Boise has an interesting night life scene, but we didn’t explore that aspect of the city on this trip.

 We did explore a number of Boise’s many parks and natural areas.
 The nearly 25-mile long Boise River Greenbelt has many miles of trails along both banks of the river.